Gamua/Starling-Framework/README.md

-Starling Framework: the GPU powered 2D Flash API
+Starling Framework: the GPU powered 2D Flash APIs
 ================================================

 What is Starling?